 Sea angling brings many social and economic benefits to participants and to local communities.
-There are a number of angling charter boats, both boat and shore-based angling clubs, angling shops, as well as thousands of individuals not affiliated with a club located in the North West.
+There are a number of angling charter boats, both boat and shore-based angling clubs, angling shops, as well as thousands of individuals not affiliated with a club located in the North West district.
 Regional sea fishing social media groups have in excess of 12,000 members, which reflect the importance of the sport.

 Historically, the Sea Fisheries Committees that came before the IFCAs were under no obligation to assess or manage recreational fishing.
 Now, under the Marine and Coastal Access Act (2009), NWIFCA has a legislative duty to seek to ensure the sustainable exploitation of sea fisheries resources as well as balancing the social and economic benefits of this exploitation.
 The term “sea fisheries resources” means any plants or animals that live in the sea excluding migratory fish and freshwater fish (including salmon, trout, eels, lampreys, smelt, and shad).

 Recreational sea angling is not regulated in the same way as commercial fishing and there is currently no record of who participates, when and where angling occurs, or what is caught.
-NWIFCA collect as much data as possible during routine patrols and inspections but there is still a lack of comprehensive knowledge surrounding the type, extent, and importance of sea angling in our district.
+NWIFCA collects as much data as possible during routine patrols and inspections but there is still a lack of comprehensive knowledge surrounding the type, extent, and importance of sea angling in our district.

 Minimum Fish Sizes and Byelaws